usaid-cs/yesterday-i-learned/random.md

 - You can [import a text file to Anki](https://apps.ankiweb.net/docs/manual.html#importing-text-files), a flashcards program, if that text file is what's effectively a semicolon-separated value.
 - "The gloves are off": it gon' be brutal now.
 Aka you gon' get rekt.
 - Follow [IEEE 829's standard](https://en.wikipedia.org/wiki/Software_test_documentation) for generating a test plan.
 QAs will love it.
-- "11" is the only English number ending with 1 that is not postfixed with "st".
 - [Austerity](https://en.wikipedia.org/wiki/Austerity) is a word for the government wanting to cut back spending.
 - [Cruise ship tips are $15 per passenger per day.](https://www.businessinsider.com/cruise-hidden-fees-cost-all-inclusive-2019-6)
 - A [digital nomad](https://en.wikipedia.org/wiki/Digital_nomad) is a person who relies on other people's Wi-Fi (mostly coffee shops), going from place to place.